Program Information

 Gaming Club

-Gaming club is an exciting opportunity for adolescents on the autism spectrum to develop social skills while playing MineCraft interactively.
-Participants will practice social skills and improve communication while learning to build a MineCraft world together!
-Parent or guardian must be available to help guide their focus and on-line activity during the class.
-Program can be played on a computer with Windows 10 and the internet.
+Gaming club is an exciting opportunity for adolescents impacted by ASD to develop social skills while playing Minecraft and other games interactively.
+Participants will practice social skills and improve communication while learning to build a Minecraft world together!
+Parent or guardian must be available to help guide their focus and online activity during the class.
+The program can be played on a computer with Windows 10 and the internet.
 Minecraft Java Edition will not be compatible with the version being used for the club.
 Minecraft Bedrock Edition will be needed.
 It can also be joined from the phone/tablet app and several gaming systems (XBOX, Nintendo Switch, etc).
+Some other games that the group may play: Pokemon Unite, Fall guys, and Rocket League.
 Siblings or peer buddies are invited to register for this program!

 Judo